Let’s Talk About White Wine Regions

 10. Marlborough, New Zealand

-Marlborough, a stunning collection of valleys that are completely submerged by the sea, has long drawn large crowds of nature enthusiasts, but for many people, the name Marlborough is synonymous with New Zealand winemaking because 79 percent of the nation’s wines are produced here.
+Marlborough has long drawn large crowds of nature enthusiasts, but for many people, the name Marlborough is synonymous with New Zealand winemaking.
+And for good reason, a stunning 79 percent of the nation’s wines are produced here.

-It has long been considered regarded as the capital of modern Sauvignon Blanc around the globe.
+It is now considered the capital of modern Sauvignon Blanc around the globe.
 These regional wines are well-liked by gourmets and hedonists due to their potent gooseberry and sweet green pepper scents.
-Although Sauvignon Blanc is undoubtedly a favorite, Marlborough also produces excellent Chardonnay, Rieslings, sweet white botrytized, and sparkling wines employing a variety of techniques.
-The outstanding Pinot Gris and Gewürztraminer wines support the region’s distinction.
+Although Sauvignon Blanc is undoubtedly a favorite, Marlborough also produces excellent Chardonnay, Rieslings, and sparkling wines.

 Want to read more?
 Try these books!